 APSOplast® PUR D15, light to dark brown

 PUR D15 is a high-quality polyurethane with unrivalled abrasion and structural strength, but not resistant to the effects of hydrolysis.
 Compared to the other PUR elastomers PUR D15 has an increased heat resistance.
 Short-term temperature loads of up to +120 °C are possible.
 However, the permanent load of the material should not exceed +100 °C. Another advantage of PUR D15 compared to other PUR elastomers of the same Shore hardness is a higher modulus of elasticity and thus a higher load-bearing capacity with less permanent deformation.
-The hardness of PUR D15 is adjustable from approx. 65 Shore A to 70 Shore D.
+The hardness of PUR D15 is available from approx. 70 Shore A to 92 Shore A.

 APSOplast® PUR D44, red brown

 PUR D44 is a high-quality polyurethane with good abrasion and structural resistance.
 Towards PUR D15 somewhat cheaper, also more hydrolysis resistant, but less suitable for dynamic stressed parts.
 PUR D44 should not be used at continuous temperatures above +80 °C. Short-term loads up to +100 °C are possible, however.
-The hardness of this material is adjustable from approx. 65 Shore A to 60 Shore D.
+The hardness of this material is available from approx. 70 Shore A to 92 Shore A.